10 oldest Ancient civilizations ever existed

 In 2070 BC, the Xia dynasty became the first to rule the entire China as described in ancient historical chronicles.
-Then on, there came a number of dynasties that held control over China in different periods of time until the end of Qing dynasty in 1912 AD with the Xinhai revolution.
-And thus ended more than four millennia old history of ancient Chinese civilization that fascinates historians and commoners alike to this day.
+From then on, there came a number of dynasties that held control over China in different periods of time until the end of Qing dynasty in 1912 AD with the Xinhai revolution.
+And thus ended more than a four millennia history of ancient Chinese civilization that fascinates historians and commoners alike to this day.
 But it did not happen before they gave the world some of the most useful inventions and products such as gunpowder, paper, printing, compass, alcohol, cannons and many more.

 4. Mayan Civilization

 The ancient Mayan civilization flourished in Central America from about 2600 BC and has been much talked about in recent times because of the timeline of the calendar they had created.
 Once the civilization was established, it went on to prosper and become one of the most sophisticated civilizations with a booming population of about 19 million at its peak.
 By 700 BC, the Mayans had already devised their own way of writing which they used to create their own solar calendars carved in stone.
 According to them, the world was created on August 11, 3114 BC, which is the date from which their calendar counts.
 And the supposed end was on December 21, 2012.

 The ancient Mayans were culturally richer when compared to many of the contemporary civilizations.
 The Mayans and Aztecs both built pyramids, many of which are larger than those in Egypt.
 But their sudden decline and an abrupt end had long been one of ancient history’s most intriguing mysteries: Why did the Maya, a remarkably sophisticated civilization made up of more than 19 million people, suddenly collapse sometime during the 8th or 9th centuries?
 Although the Mayan people never entirely disappeared—their descendants still live across Central America.

 3. Ancient Egyptian civilization